 **Mission Statement from the IB The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end the organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

-Boronia K-12 College has begun its journey to becoming an International Baccalaureate (IB) World School.
-In 2017, the college began exploring the IBs Primary Years Program (PYP) – a curriculum framework that shapes learning from our 3-year-old kinder to Year 6.
-We are now expecting full accreditation in 2021.
+In 2017, Boronia K-12 College began its journey to becoming an International Baccalaureate (IB) World School.
+The college began exploring the IBs Primary Years Program (PYP) – a curriculum framework that shapes learning from our 3-year-old kinder to Year 6.
+We were fully accredited in 2022.

 Through the PYP, students are able to build their understanding of six Transdisciplinary Themes throughout their years in the Junior School.
 Students learn transferable skills and discipline based knowledge through these engaging, challenging and significant units.